How Should I Prepare For Apartment Viewing?

 Apartment Rental Reception | www.phillyaptrentals.com

-Find out where you need to meet the leasing agent and where to park.
+Find out where you need to meet the leasing agent.
 Will you be meeting them in the office, a model apartment or the actual apartment that is available?
+Where do you park?

 5. Whether other families / prospects will be visiting